 - In a small bowl, add 2 tablespoons of oil and the ume plum vinegar (or substitution of choice)

 - Squeeze in the juice of 1 small lime.

 - Add in the ginger, turmeric, cinnamon, cardamom, and cayenne (if used).

 - Stir until the spices are evenly mixed and completely dissolved.

 - Add the garbanzo beans and brown rice to the large sauté pot with the collard greens.

 - Stir the 3 ingredient together until everything is evenly mixed.

 - Pour on the sauce and stir again until the sauce is evenly distributed.

-6. Enjoy this meal for lunch or dinner, with family and friends!
+Enjoy this nourishing, healthy meal for lunch or dinner, with family and friends!